kauri-io/Content/3Box/3box-profile-hover.md

 Integrating profile hovers into an application not only is a good way to associate hex addresses to 3Box profiles but it also increases social verification of other users in the network.

-If you have a decentralized application and you want to replace user's hex addresses with human-readable names, images, descriptions and other social metadata in their application's UI then you're in the right place!
+If you have a decentralized application and you want to replace user's hex addresses with human-readable names, images, descriptions, and other social metadata in their application's UI then you're in the right place!
 The `profile-hover` component consists of two elements: `tile` and `hover`, they both have different functionalities.

 The `tile` element appears when we need to display an Ethereum address.
 It has a default style associated with it but you can also decide not to use it.